 He is delighted and honoured to be living near enough to Birmingham, England, and the many amazing (especially young) jazz musicians who have chosen to study, gig and – please! please! – stay there.
 When he can he writes very complimentary things about them.

-This blog is mainly about jazz in Birmingham, but there are also reviews of CDs he has been listening to, and ramblings about whatever else takes his fancy.
+This blog is mainly about jazz in Birmingham and the English Midlands, but there are also reviews of CDs he has been listening to, and news and opinion pieces about whatever else takes his fancy.

 Its title is inspired not only by his surname, but also by a New Yorker cartoon which showed a dog sitting at a fancy restaurant table perusing the menu while a waiter stood at his side, pencil poised above pad.
 The caption read: “I’ll have the dog’s breakfast, please.”